gregorycarnegie/face-crop-forge/README.md

 ## 📄 License

-This project is open source.
-See the repository for license details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the [LICENSE](LICENSE) file for details.

+This project uses [MediaPipe](https://github.com/google/mediapipe) (Apache-2.0) by Google.
+See [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md) for details.

 ## 🤝 Contributing